AeroPorco/AeroPorco/README.md

 - 📫 Normalmente minhas redes sociais se encontram através do @aeroporco.
 -
 - ENGLISH
 - 👋 Hello!
-My name is Sergio.
-From Brazil! 🇧🇷
+My name is Sergio, from Brazil! 🇧🇷
 - 👀 Curious about learning programming and enter the thecnology world.
 - 🌱 I'm starting at it, but i have so much desire for learning.
 - 💞️ Innovation keeps me willing to learn.